dabit3/react-notes/README.md

 The `withAuthenticator` component renders a pre-built sign-in and sign-up flow with full-fledged auth functionality like user registration, password reminders, and Multi-factor Authentication.

-Open src/App.js and import the component & replace the default export for the component:
+Open __src/App.js__.
+Import the `withAuthenticator` component & replace the default export for the component:

 ```js
 import { withAuthenticator } from 'aws-amplify-react'